harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-postgres-database.md

 The controller-worker replication setup described in this tutorial ensures data redundancy and fault tolerance, providing a robust and reliable environment to manage your PostgreSQL database.

-## Benefits of a PostgreSQL external database
+## Benefits of a self-managed PostgreSQL external database

-Below are some of the benefits of using a PostgreSQL external database:
+Below are some of the benefits of using a self-managed PostgreSQL external database:

 - High availability
 - Disaster recovery